NuclearTurtles/HOI4-OldOrder/README.md

 There is also Prussia who is in the game but not with final borders

-All above countries have flags for each ideology set up as well as colors
+Prussia has flags for all ideologys and all above countries have colors

 The mod is currently broken and freezes when loading history files after selecting a country